pinireznik/skynet/readme.md

 ## Getting started

-Run rebuild.sh all to build all the containers.
+Run dockers\build.sh all to build all the containers.
 To reproduce demo run monitordemo.sh.
 The demo video can be found here

 ## Introduction